chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/overview.md

 The Search API provides the same performance as existing Chroma query endpoints, with the added benefit of more flexible query construction and batch operations that can reduce the number of round trips.

-## Beta Disclaimer
+## Feedback

 {% Note type="info" %}
-The Search API is in beta.
-Features and syntax may change.
 Please report issues or feedback through the [Chroma GitHub repository](https://github.com/chroma-core/chroma/issues).
 {% /Note %}

 ## What's Next?